i) Chairman of Council

 The Leader made the following address to Council: -

-The ten upper-tier Councils in Lincolnshire have been working collaboratively in preparation for the imminent publication of the Government’s ambitious Levelling Up White Paper, which will include a strategy for devolved decision-making.
-This presents an opportunity to reset the relationship between central and Local Government and to give councils more power to deliver effectively on behalf of the areas and communities they serve.
-Our aim is to achieve the early submission of a compelling case for devolved powers for the historic area we represent.
-Not to do so would, without doubt, be regarded as a huge missed opportunity to build a better future.
+As previously reported the ten upper-tier Councils in Lincolnshire have been working together in order to respond to the opportunities for devolved decision-making made available through the Government’s ambitious Levelling Up White Paper, published on Wednesday, 2nd February.
+This signifies a resetting of the relationship between central and Local Government, giving Councils more power to deliver effectively on behalf of the areas and communities they serve.
+Our aim is to achieve the early submission of a compelling case for devolved powers for historic Lincolnshire.
+Anything less would, undoubtedly, be a missed opportunity to build a better future.

 The Proposed Submission version of the new Central Lincolnshire Local Plan was approved by members of the Joint Strategic Planning Committee at a meeting on Monday, 28th February and will now undergo an eight-week formal public consultation period (Regulation 19).
 This is expected to open during week commencing Monday, 14th March and close in week commencing Monday, 9th May.
 Following that the document (and any representations received) will be submitted to the Planning Inspectorate in preparation for an Examination in Public in the summer.

 The Lincolnshire Outbreak Engagement Board met for the final time on Wednesday, 2nd March, albeit with the proviso that it could be readily reconvened if necessary.
 This decision responds not only to falling infection rates and a reduction in hospitalisation here, but also to the national transition to ‘Living with Covid’ and is due in large part to the outstanding success of the NHS and partner organisations in delivering the various vaccination programmes as well as the support and understanding of residents.
 The Lincolnshire Help line will close on Thursday, 31st March and lateral flow testing kits will no longer be available without charge after that date.